 Will just one crib work?

-Certainly not as well as three or more in a grouping.
+Yes, but ertainly not as well as three or more in a grouping.
+One unit will act simply as an attractor, possibly holding one or two fish at a time.
 Animals and fish prefer intricate cover to hunt and hide in.
 More is better here, with up to 40% cover being the rule.

 Can I mix up different kinds?